artineering-io/flair-docs/_includes/effects/toon-lines.md

 </figure>

 #### Line Width Factor
-The factor to multiply the line width, depending on the distance to the camera defined in the _Line Width Range_.
+The factor to multiply the toon and sketch line width, depending on the distance to the camera defined in the _Line Width Range_.
 The first value is at _Close_ distance and the second value is at _Far_ distance.

 <figure>
 	<video autoplay loop muted playsinline>